rucio/documentation/docs/installing_server.md

 1. In the newly created Application, a new __SSO Registration__ is needed.
    Please select OIDC in the
-   \'Which protocol does your application use for authentication?\' question.
+   'Which protocol does your application use for authentication?' question.
    At the same time, the two Rucio redirect URIs are neended as described in the `etc/idpsecrets.json` configuration that was mentioned previously.